 - actions to mitigate risks – including plans to strategically fence waterways, restore wetlands, and intensive winter grazing plans

-- how you will meet the NES-F – including meeting the synthetic nitrogen cap, intensive winter grazing, stock holding and wetland rules
+- how you will meet regulatory requirements, including the synthetic nitrogen cap, intensive winter grazing rules, stock holding, wetland and stock exclusion rules.

 What do I need to do now?

-However, you may already need to have a lot of the information outlined above as part of your Farm Environment Plan, Intensive Winter Grazing plan or other documentation.
+However, you may already need to have a lot of the information outlined above as part of your Farm Environment Plan, winter grazing management plan or other documentation.

-If you have any questions about FW-FPs, talk to your industry contacts or your local land management advisor.
+If you have any further questions about FWFPs, talk to your industry contacts or your local land management advisor.